Brian Froud (actor)

-Brian Froud (born December 1, 1973) is an ACTRA Awards winning voice actor and voice director best known for his versatile voice work in animation.
-His credits include lead roles in Total Drama (Harold & Sam), Jimmy Two-Shoes (Beezy), Detentionaire (Lynch Webber), ToonMarty (The title character) and Zafari (Quincy & Antonio).
+Brian Froud is an ACTRA Awards winning voice actor and voice director best known for his versatile voice work in animation.
+His credits include lead roles in Total Drama (Harold & Sam), Jimmy Two-Shoes (Beezy), Detentionaire (Lynch Webber), ToonMarty (the title character) and Zafari (Quincy & Antonio).
 Brian is the voice director of Chop Chop Ninja, an animated series based on the popular video game series.